-Most small to medium sized businesses will find transitioning from Salesforce for Outlook to the Outlook Integration and Einstein Activity Capture to be the most effective solution.
+Most small to medium-sized businesses will find transitioning from Salesforce for Outlook to Outlook Integration and Einstein Activity Capture to be the most effective solution.
 For smaller organizations, however, the Zapier solution has a lot going for it and might be the best solution.
 However, in both cases, we presuppose that Outlook is the optimum tool for your business.

 A significant proportion of businesses have fallen into using Outlook almost by accident over the years.
 Make no mistake, Outlook is a capable tool, and for many businesses, it is a good choice.
 However, the permanent departure of Salesforce for Outlook provides the ideal opportunity for businesses to take a step back and evaluate all the alternatives from a blank-sheet perspective.